Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Introduction

+Transfer learning (TL) techniques, which usually involve pre-training and fine-tuning, have proven to alleviate overfitting, boost accuracy and reduce computational resources required for training a model \cite{tls-paper}.
+For example, feature-based TL techniques have been employed for FER, where FER is the target task, and the source task is usually image classification or face recognition.
+Further, some techniques use a multi-stage fine-tuning process over the direct use of these pre-trained and fine-tuned models \cite{dsp-63}.

-Network Ensemble (here it refers to the ensemble at the decision level) has outperformed individual networks to achieve high FER accuracy.
-A good ensemble network includes sub-networks that complement each other, combined with a suitable decision policy to predict the output \cite{dsp-57, sfew-dsp-4, sfew-dsp-5,dsp-172}.
+Network Ensemble (here, it refers to the ensemble at the decision level) has outperformed individual networks to achieve high FER accuracy.
+A good ensemble network has complementary sub-networks, and a suitable decision policy to predict the output \cite{dsp-57, sfew-dsp-4, sfew-dsp-5,dsp-172}.
 This technique, too, has its shortfall of being computationally expensive, both in time and storage, and is often challenging to implement.
-It is also vital to train complementary models; otherwise, an ensemble of similar models trained on the original training data may overfit unseen test data.
+It is also vital to train complementary models.
+Otherwise, an ensemble of similar models may overfit unseen test data.

 Multi-task FER networks are jointly trained networks.
 One network focuses on FER, which is the primary task.
-The other networks perform auxiliary tasks like AU detection, facial landmarks localization, or face recognition, which helps transfer knowledge from these secondary tasks onto the primary task \cite{dsp-58,dsp-61,dsp-175, dsp-176}.
-Nevertheless, this technique requires that labeled data be available for each secondary task, and the complexity of implementation increases with an increase in the number of secondary tasks.
+The other network(s) perform auxiliary task(s) like AU detection, facial landmarks localization, or face recognition, which helps transfer knowledge from these secondary tasks onto the primary task \cite{dsp-58,dsp-61,dsp-175, dsp-176}.
+Nevertheless, this technique requires that labeled data be available for each secondary task, and the complexity of implementation increases with the number of secondary tasks.